Team-TSD/Tetris-Community/README.md

 2. Edit the tetriscommunity.md file
 3. Make a commit and the administrators will talk it out with you

+## Note on Rentry:
+The rentry releases of the Markdown file include centering arrows (-> <-) that are not included in the markdown file in the repository.
+This for centering titles, and is applied by the admins of the Rentry page.
+Do not add arrows when making commits.

 ## Administrators
 The administrators are the people with the current passcode to the Rentry page.
 Administrators ultimately update the Rentry page.
 Current Admins: